John-Otago/PhD-Plus/README.md

 If you have a question, ask.
 If you're unsure about something, check with your advisor.
 If you are falling behind the schedule, tell your advisor to work out a strategy.

 **Strategy & Execution:**
-(a) Keep a sharp focus on the most important things that will help you achieve your goal (complete the PhD on time).
+(a) Focus on the things that will help you achieve your goal (complete the PhD on time), while developing useful skills.
 (b) Talk with your supervisor about strategy: what you should focus on, how to proceed with your research, and where to publish it.
 (c) Once you have a strategy, do it.
 Start now and carry on.
 Review and reflect regularly on both your strategy and execution.
 Figure out what works, what doesn't, and how to improve.